nushell/nushell.github.io/book/dataframes.md

 Nushell's powerful piping syntax allows us to create new dataframes by taking data from other dataframes and appending it to them.
-Now, if you list your dataframes you will see in total four dataframes
+Now, if you list your dataframes you will see in total five dataframes

 ```nu
 > polars store-ls | select key type columns rows estimated_size